 FIRE Number Calculator

-Find your Financial Independence number, how long until you reach it, and whether you have already hit Coast FIRE
+Find your Financial Independence number, how long until you reach it, and whether you’ve already hit Coast FIRE — for individuals, couples, and families.

 FIRE variant